quanteda/tutorials.quanteda.io/content/machine-learning/lss.en.markdown

 ## -0.14773609 -0.20868570
 ```

-By highlighting negative words in a manually compiled sentiment dictionary (`data_dictionary_LSD2015`), we can confirm that many of the words but not all have negative meanings in the corpus.
+By highlighting negative words in a manually compiled sentiment dictionary (`data_dictionary_LSD2015`), we can confirm that many of the words (but not all of them) have negative meanings in the corpus.

 ```r